SoftwareEngg2024/SplitIT/README.md

 ## Investment Tracking 💼
 Future updates will include the ability to track and manage investments alongside regular expenses, providing a comprehensive financial overview within a single platform.

 ---

-## Why PocketTrack?
-PocketTrack offers a user-friendly and robust experience that integrates directly into your daily life through Telegram.
-Whether you need to track expenses, analyze spending trends, or stay updated with email reports, PocketTrack simplifies the process, giving you the financial clarity you need.

-Start your journey towards smarter financial management with PocketTrack! 🚀

----